AdobeDocs/experience-platform.en/help/xdm/tutorials/suggested-values.md

 * [Basics of schema composition](../schema/composition.md)
 * [Schema Registry API guide](../api/overview.md)

 It is also strongly recommended that you review the [evolution rules for enums and suggested values](../ui/fields/enum.md#evolution) if you are updating existing fields.
+If you are managing suggested values for schemas that participate in a union, see the [rules for merging enums and suggested values](../ui/fields/enum.md#merging).

 ## Composition